hslua/hslua/lua/README.md

 enable coders to embed the language into their programs, making them scriptable.

-HsLua ships with batteries included and includes Lua 5.3.6.
-Cabal flags make it easy to compile against a system-wide Lua installation.
+*Lua* ships with the official Lua interpreter, version 5.3.6.
+Cabal flags allow to compile against a system-wide Lua installation instead, if desired.

 Build flags
 -----------